Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 10. Did you set up your Amazon Author Page?

-If you haven’t set up your Amazon Author Page on Author Central, you are missing out on a host of book and author promotion opportunities.
+If you haven’t set up your Amazon Author Page on Author Central, you miss many book and author promotion opportunities.

-You can extend your book description, add editorial reviews, add your blog feed, and set a follow button for Amazon buyers.
+You can extend your book description, add editorial reviews, and set a follow button for Amazon buyers.

 Take the time to set up your page correctly and fully.